Nuxeo development is fully transparent:

 - After a few exchanges in the mailing list, return the Contributor Agreement signed.
 Nuxeo will then add you to the GitHub organization and give you rights to commit in a new GitHub repository.

 - Read and respect the Coding and design guidelines.

 - Commit your development regularly (meaning don't wait to finish everything: on the contrary commit each of your developments on a very atomic mode, mentioning purpose of your commit in JIRA (take it as an advice more than a rule).

 - Unit tests are mandatory and Test Driven Development is strongly encouraged.
 Functional tests could also be integrated.
 We'll put your module under continuous integration, if the quality of the code respects Nuxeo criteria.

 - You can ask for a code review in the nuxeo-dev mailing list.

-- Package your plugin as a Marketplace Package, if you want it to be on Nuxeo Marketplace Plus it will be much easier for people to install it.
+- Package your plugin as a Nuxeo Package, if you want it to be on Nuxeo Marketplace Plus it will be much easier for people to install it.

 In addition to code conventions and development good practices above-mentioned, wen creating a new module you should also take the following recommendations into considerations:

 - Align your code on a recent released version or on the latest development version.